Nexaaarek/mc_interact_chat/README.md

 ## Information

-Program was tested on Python 3.9.
+Program tested on Python 3.9.

 All bugs can be reported in the "Issues" tab or on Discord (hhs#9753).